- News & Events

 In the interests of a balanced nutritional diet, our menus for our breakfast, lunch and dinner are regularly reviewed.
 As far as possible, seasonal produce is used to provide variety and freshness.
 All boarders are able to make specific requests and involvement in the food committee is welcomed.

 A specifically designed study skills program is offered to every boarder, covering issues such as time management, project planning, speed reading, diary use and examination preparation.
 The program is designed strategically from Year 9 through to Year 12 and your son will be challenged to perform to the best of his ability.

 Medical attention is available 24 hours a day, seven days a week at the Health Centre, which is attended by a Division 1 Registered Nurse.
 The school doctor is available to visit boarders in the Health Centre when this is necessary.

 The school has a support system of: dentist, school doctor, physiotherapist, optometrist and chemist.
 The school nurse can make appointments to any of these services upon request and will usually accompany junior boys to doctor's appointments.

 The House is divided into two sections: the Senior House and the Junior House.
 There is accommodation for 28 boarders in years 9 and 10 and 48 boarders in Years 11 and 12, making a total of 76 in all.
 Year 12 boys share a room with one other boy.
 Year 11 rooms accommodate four boys each.
-In years 9 and 10 the accommodation is a combination of balcony and open areas.
+In Years 9 and 10, the accommodation is a combination of balcony and open areas.
 Each House is well appointed and has its own common room, kitchen and television room.
-For after-hours study, the boarders have ready access to the school library, notebooks and the Internet.
-Boarders also have access to all facilities within the Stephenson Sports Centre.
+For after-hours study, the boarders have ready access to the school library, notebooks and the internet.
+Boarders also have access to all facilities within the Xavier Sports Centre.